 What stunned me when RIOC stole my work was seeing my photo of Roy Eaton used in a marketing pitch the state agency pumps out roughly once a month.

-I skim the alleged RIOC newsletter, checking on what their trying to sell lately.
+I skim the alleged RIOC newsletter, checking on what they’re trying to sell lately.
 And that’s where I saw it.
-RIOC stole my work to promote themselves, a plan for which I would not have agreed.
+RIOC stole my work to promote themselves, a plan to which I would not have agreed.

 And I knew how they got their hands on it.